Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/bigquery.md

 In order for these sets of keys and values to be correctly ingested into Amplitude, they must be exported from BigQuery as raw JSON, not as JSON strings.
 BigQuery doesn't have great support for JSON, but the following describes how to make sure your data is exported from BigQuery and imported to Amplitude without errors.

-The properties fields must be sourced from columns with a [STRUCT](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-types#struct_type) type.
-The struct type is the type of field that represents a key-value structure and is exported from BigQuery in raw JSON format.
+The properties fields are sourced from columns with a [STRUCT](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-types#struct_type) type.
+The struct type is the field type that represents a key-value structure and is exported from BigQuery in raw JSON format.

 If your source table doesn't have the event or user properties organized in a struct type column, you can create it in your select SQL.
 For example, if your event properties are all flattened into their own columns, you can compose your `event_properties` into a struct like so: